 In short, how your auto loan payment affects your credit depends greatly on your context.
 Luckily, there’s no need to overthink it.
 Whether paying off your loan boosts or lowers your credit score, it will likely only be a mild change.

 So should you pay off your car loan early?

 It’s almost never a good idea to hold onto debt simply for the sake of boosting your credit score by a few points.

-About the only time you’d want to hang onto your car loan is if you’re getting ready to apply for a big loan like a mortgage, and your credit score is just above the threshold for good credit (700-710).
-In that case, wait to pay off your car loan until after you’re approved for a mortgage, just in case your score drops.
+There are exceptions to this rule.
+Let’s say you’re getting ready to apply for a big loan and your credit score is just above the threshold for good credit (700-710).
+In this precarious position, you may want to wait until after you’re approved to rock the boat.

 In most situations, though, the sooner you eliminate your debts, the better.

 Managing your auto loan can be hard, but it’s crucial that you make your payments on time if you want a healthy credit score.
 If you’re struggling to make payments, it might be time to make your monthly payments more affordable by refinancing your auto loan.